 Lot of times you might get clients who come up to you with requirements like converting Flash-based design tool into HTML 5.
 You need to know that HTML 5 cannot mask images like Flash does.
 The image masking element in HTML is not up to the mark neither smooth and moreover Flash is quicker when it comes to specific functionalities such as calculating areas and diameters.
 In that case you will have to stay with Flash because in such scenarios Flash is a much better option.
 You might also get requirement like converting a Flash based website into an HTML 5 website.
 There is a misunderstanding that HTML 5 can handle all sorts of animations and graphics even the high end ones but it is not capable to do that.
 Its ability to offer 3D effects and run multiple animations at the same time is very much limited.
 It is the configuration of your system that determines the performance of the HTML5 animations and so far it’s proven to be a eating away the memory.
 There is a good chance that the use of HTML 5 will affect website’s performance if it’s made to do a lot in terms of animation.

-All of these scenarios prove that HTML 5 is not a replacement for Flash.
+All of these scenarios remove Misunderstandings About HTML5 is, that it is not a replacement for Flash.
 Both technologies do have similarities but on the large scale they are different from each other.
 So you cannot call HTML 5 to be a replacement or substitute for Flash.